10-hydroxydecanoic acid: See royal jelly acid.

 Butyrospermum parkii: See shea butter.

-caffeine: An antioxidant that helps encourage circulation and visibly tighten skin.
+caffeine: stimulant; helps revitalize skin; helps encourage circulation; helps visibly tighten skin.

 calcium pantothenate: A derivative of pantothenic acid, also known as vitamin B5; found in royal jelly; used as an emollient.